bvibber/turtle-world/readme.md

 ## Operators

 There are currently no infix operators like `:a + :b` so you must use the equivalent prefix operations like `sum :a :b`.
-These are intended to be added in a parser rewrite.
+These are intended to be added in a parser update.

 ## Accessors

 Variable and procedure names are "passed by reference" by quoting their names, as in:

 ```
-; set variable "atari" to number 400
+; set variable atari to number 400
 make "atari 400

 ; prints 400